Some Sumitomo shareholders back resolution on climate change

-TOKYO, June 18 (Reuters) - Some Sumitomo Corp (8053.T) shareholders, including Nordea Asset Management and Legal & General Investment Management, say they will back a resolution calling on the Japanese trading house to align its business with international targets on climate change.
+TOKYO (Reuters) - Some Sumitomo Corp shareholders, including Nordea Asset Management and Legal & General Investment Management, say they will back a resolution calling on the Japanese trading house to align its business with international targets on climate change.

 The resolution will be put to shareholders at the company’s annual general meeting in Tokyo that starts at 0100 GMT on Friday.